James Ossuary: Trial of Oded Golan

 In February 2007, at Golan's trial, the defense produced photographs taken in Golan's home that were dated to 1976.
 In these photographs, the ossuary is shown on a shelf.
 In an enlargement, the whole inscription can be seen.
 The photographs were printed on 1970s photographic paper and stamped March 1976.
 The photo was examined by Gerald Richard, a former FBI agent and an expert for the defense.
 Richard testified that nothing about the photographs suggested that they were produced other than in 1976 as the stamps and paper indicated.
 These photographs undermined the prosecution's theory that the ossuary was a recent forgery by Golan intended to be sold for profit.
 Golan's attorney, Lior Beringer argued, "The prosecution claims that Golan forged the inscription after the beginning of 2000, however, there is a detailed report from an FBI photo lab that states that the inscription existed at least since the 70s.
 It is unreasonable that someone would forge an inscription like this in the 70s and suddenly decide to come out with it in 2002."
 However, it would also be necessary for some time to pass for a forgery to acquire the characteristics of an authentic patina.
 Later under oath, the government's chief scientific witness, Professor Yuval Goren of Tel Aviv University admitted on cross-examination that there was original ancient patina in the word "Jesus."

 Two paleographers, André Lemaire of the Sorbonne and Ada Yardeni of the Hebrew University of Jerusalem, pronounced it as authentic in the trial.
 No paleographer of repute has challenged their analysis.
 In fact, Yardeni, who is considered an expert in the field, testified that the inscription is no doubt of ancient origin inscribed by a single individual, and stated, "If this is a forgery, I quit."
 By 2009, many of the world's top archaeological experts had testified for both the prosecution and defense.
 Judge Aharon Farkash, who has a degree in archaeology, indicated difficulty in making a judgment regarding the objects' authenticity if the professors could not agree amongst themselves.
 In the second week of October 2010, Farkash retired to consider his verdict.
-Epigrapher Rochelle Altman, who is considered top-notch, has repeatedly called the second half of the inscription a forgery.
+Non-Semitic Epigrapher Rochelle Altman, has repeatedly called the second half of the inscription a forgery.
+However, the court determined that her opinion lacked evidentiary basis.